Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 90 days

-Applies to police, fire, EMS, search-and-rescue
+Interfering with police, fire, EMS, or search-and-rescue operations

-Surveillance of private place (MCL § 750.539j)
+Surveillance of a private place (MCL § 750.539j)

 ClassificationMisdemeanor (first offense); Felony (repeat)

-FineUp to $2,000 (first); Up to $5,000 (repeat)
+FineUp to $2,000 (first); up to $5,000 (repeat)

-ImprisonmentUp to 2 years (first); Up to 5 years (repeat)
+ImprisonmentUp to 2 years (first); up to 5 years (repeat)

 Non-consensual audio recording (MCL § 750.539c)